 Dr. Natalie Hopkinson is a writer and Associate Professor of Media, Democracy & Society at The American University in Washington, D.C.
 She is the author of three book-length essays that use Black and Indigenous art, history, and knowledge systems to ask questions about belonging and freedom.
 She was formerly a staff writer, editor and columnist at the Washington Post, The Root, and Huffington Post.
 She specializes in Black and Indigenous culture, music, art, history, and knowledge systems.
 She co-founded the Don’t Mute DC political movement to preserve and protect go-go, Washington's indigenous funk sound, and co-led a coalition of scholars, activists and artists that successfully advocated for DC Law 23-51 Go-Go Official Music of the District of Columbia Act.
 She has served the arts and cultural sector through appointments to the Culture Caucus of the John F. Kennedy Center for the Performing Arts, the National Folklife Network of the National Endowment for the Arts, and the District of Columbia Commission on the Arts and Humanities.
 She has curated programs and exhibitions for the Go-Go Museum & Cafe, the National Civil Rights Museum in Memphis, Humanities DC, and others.

 Natalie Hopkinson's books include: A Mouth is Always Muzzled (2018, The New Press), Go-Go Live (2012, Duke University Press) and Deconstructing Tyrone with Natalie Y. Moore (2006, Cleis Press).
-Her writing was recognized by the Hurston/Wright Legacy Awards, PEN-America, and the Independent Publishers Association, SPIN Magazine, The Washington Post, among others.
+Her writing was recognized by the Hurston/Wright Legacy Awards, PEN-America, and the Independent Publishers Association, SPIN Magazine, among others.

 The Capstone Group, the D.C.
 Commission on Women, and The Poverty & Race Research Action Council named her a “flame of inspiration” and “cultural influencer” and “voice for racial justice.”
 District of Columbia Mayor Muriel Bowser proclaimed Nov.
 5, 2021 “Pushy Woman Day” in Washington, D.C. to honor her success challenging entrenched special political interests in the arts.
 She is the recipient of the 2023 Artist Activist award from the Canady Foundation for the Arts.